riks1233/spring_proxies_assignment/README.md

 ## Local dev environment

-- Have Java 17 installed.
+- Have Java 17 and Docker (for containerized database) installed.
 - From `.env.dist` template file create `.env` file and populate it with relevant values.
 Those will be used as environment variables by the Spring Boot application and to set up a database.
 Those can be found in `app/build.gradle`, `app/src/main/resources/application.properties` and Docker compose files.
 - Based on your OS, add those environment variables to your environment.
 Note that environment variables set in the following ways will only affect current shell instance.
   - For Windows, run `bin/load_env_vars_win.ps1` script.